zenghjian/SceneSplat/README.md

 * An **Encoder** that increases feature dimensions while reducing spatial resolution.
 * A **Decoder** that restores spatial resolution and reduces feature dimensions, using skip connections.

-We are also exploring ways to place more emphasis on the **Encoder**, similar to the approach used in [SONATA](https://github.com/facebookresearch/sonata/tree/main/sonata) with upcast attention.
+We are also exploring ways to place more emphasis on the **Encoder**, similar to the approach used in [Sonata](https://github.com/facebookresearch/sonata/tree/main/sonata) with upcast attention.

 The config differs from language pretraining in the following aspects:
 * **Trainer**: We use [`DefaultSSLPreTrainer`](pointcept/engines/pretrain.py) instead of [`LangPretrainer`](pointcept/models/default.py).
 * **Model**: We use [`PT-v3m1-simdino`](pointcept/models/point_transformer_v3_ssl/point_transformer_v3m1_ssl.py) instead of the standard [`PT-v3m1`](pointcept/models/point_transformer_v3/point_transformer_v3m1_base.py).
 * **Data**: We use the [`GenericGSDataset`](pointcept/datasets/generic_gs.py), which loads Gaussian attributes.
 We also implement global and local augmentations for different views.
-* **Hooks**: We skip the testing stage by setting `evaluate = False`.
+* **Hooks**: We skip the testing stage by setting `evaluate=False`.

-**Train from scratch.** Similar to the training described above, you can start pretraining by calling the [pretrain](tools/ssl_pretrain.py) interface function with the corresponding configs.
+**Train from scratch.** Similar to the vision-language pretraining, you can start pretraining by calling the [pretrain](tools/ssl_pretrain.py) interface function with the corresponding configs.

 Note that the config settings can be passed on-the-fly using the `--options` flag.
 The `save_path` is the directory where the model checkpoints, logs, and evaluation results will be saved.
 For example, the following command starts the run with the joint training config.
 ```bash